mscheriger/2020-msia423-scheriger/README.md

 ```
 ## Charter
 ### Vision
-Develop a profitable method for betting on European soccer matches.
+Develop a profitable method for betting on European soccer matches using FIFA ratings.

 ### Mission
 Create an app where the user selects the European soccer league, and the app determines who the user should bet on for each game in 2016.
 The app will use a machine learning model using FIFA ratings to accurately predict outcomes of European soccer matches.
 The app will then select wager and bookmaker such that expected profit is maximized, and the user will see how this strategy performed in 2016.
 The data to be used contains match results for all European soccer matches from 2008 - 2016, corresponding FIFA ratings, and odds from 10 different bookmakers.
 The database can be found here: https://www.kaggle.com/hugomathien/soccer.